-Demystifying low-GWP refrigerant choice
+Demystifying low-GWP refrigerant choice27th May 2021

 SWEDEN: Heat exchanger manufacturer Alfa Laval has produced a white paper which seeks to “demystify” the process of choosing the right low-GWP refrigerant for a specific application.

 The 16-page free-to-download document provides an overview of existing legislation and current market trends before offering a breakdown of different low-GWP refrigerants currently available and a look at new technologies for using alternative refrigerants in various applications.

 Entitled Navigating A Changing Refrigerants Market, it was developed by the company as a response to customers seeking more information about choosing from the growing range of new refrigerants generally, and “natural” refrigerants in particular.

 “The shift in today’s refrigerant market is much more complicated from what we’ve seen in the past,” says Matteo Munari, who is head of application & product development for brazed plate heat exchangers at Alfa Laval, and one of the expert contributors to the new white paper.
 “There won’t be a one-to-one transition.
 In most cases, choosing the “right” refrigerant replacement will depend largely on the application in question and where you operate.”